Almost Everything About the Unitary Almost Mathieu Operator: Introduction

 It is worth emphasizing that there are two separate categories of challenges that had to be overcome for this work to be written.
 The first and most substantial challenge is to choose the correct model.
 At the time when \cite{FOZ2017CMP} was written, it was not clear how to correctly incorporate coupling constants into the coins, and moreover, the naive guesses turned out to be incorrect.
 After \cite{CFGW2020LMP}, one then was able to disentangle the correct choices from the physical model.

 The second challenge is to suitably recontextualize techniques and ideas from the self-adjoint setting to the unitary setting.
 This is sometimes easy, sometimes challenging, and sometimes impossible.
 In the present case, the techniques fell into the first two classes.
 Our main goal was to present a complete picture in the sense that one observes all three types of cocycle dynamics, precise formulations of duality, and all three spectral types in suitable parameter regions.
 In order to achieve this while still keeping the length of the paper in check, we have aimed to spend less time on techniques and tools that are obvious generalizations from the self-adjoint setting in order to supply full details for problems that present genuine challenges and required more novel solutions.

-We wish to emphasize that, although there are often corresponding results on either the unitary or self-adjoint side, such results are often about \emph{classes} of operators (periodic, random, quasiperiodic), and not \emph{specific} models.
-That is to say, there is to our knowledge no dictionary that explicitly connects properties of Schr\"odinger operators (or classes thereof) with CMV matrices or quantum walks in an explicit fashion.
+Let us describe a few of the challenges.
+First, due to singularities that arise at complex phases in the non-critical cases, the transfer matrix cocycle is singular and hence one cannot immediately use the ``asymptotic cocycle'' method as in previous cases to compute the Lyapunov exponent.
+We use a topological argument to circumvent this difficulty: we show that the range of the determinant of the cocycle map has trivial winding around the origin in the two ``perturbative'' regions of large and small imaginary parts and use suitable continuity arguments to establish this for all imaginary parts away from the singularities.
+This is inspired by related works of Jitmirskaya--Marx for the (self-adjoint) extended Harper's model \cite{JitoMarx2012CMP}.

+The calculations needed to establish the form of Aubry duality are quite delicate and require several non-obvious changes of coordinates.
+More generally, because of the more complicated structure of the operator and its transfer matrices, most calculations are more involved than the corresponding self-adjoint counterparts.
+Furthermore, as mentioned before, it is also not obvious what these analogous calculations should be.

+In the proof of continuous spectrum for the case of critical coupling, we need to deal with the lack of a symplectic symmetry of the cocycle.
+Concretely, we had to find a novel symmetry of the cocycle which was then different from the symplectic symmetry that is typically used in studying reducibility questions for Schr\"odinger cocycles.
+In the Schr\"odinger setting, one can simply exploit the fact that the transfer matrix is real and so invariant under complex conjugation, whereas the corresponding symmetry we had to use was more complicated.

+Moreover, in several of the arguments, it is needed to relate the transfer matrix cocycle to one in $\SL(2,\bbR)$ in order to apply the machinery of such cocycles.
+However, even after normalization, the cocycle for this model clearly does not belong to $\SL(2,\bbR)$; nevertheless, we found a novel conjugacy from the cocycle into $\SL(2,\bbR)$, which again is not at all obvious from the form of the cocycle.